macdonaldster/macdonaldster.github.io/pages/trump-supporters-2019-07-20.md

     - [What does supporting Trump mean to you?
 (2019-04-23)](https://www.reddit.com/r/asktrumpsupporters/comments/bg6jjh/_/)
     -  [What do you guys identify as ?
 (Libertarians, Conservatives, Independents, Centrists, Populists, Nationalists) ?](https://www.reddit.com/r/asktrumpsupporters/comments/baa7kd/_/ekbo79j?context=1000)
     - [How do you feel about the administration’s new tough stance on China’s treatment of Uighurs?](https://www.reddit.com/r/AskTrumpSupporters/comments/bkmm3v/_/emiiz6i/?context=1000)
-    - YouTube video (warning: these are sad, patheic fools and the language is offensive + people get punched, etc): [Unfiltered Voices From Donald Trump's Crowds - The New York Times](https://www.youtube.com/watch?v=R9YPYRaeTW0&feature=youtu.be)
+    - YouTube video (warning: these are sad, pathetic fools and the language is offensive + people get punched, etc): [Unfiltered Voices From Donald Trump's Crowds - The New York Times](https://www.youtube.com/watch?v=R9YPYRaeTW0&feature=youtu.be)

 _Revision Log_